Anne Dias-Griffin: Teaching

 Dias is an adjunct professor at Georgetown University's McDonough School of Business where she teaches a course on hedge fund strategies.
 The class straddles theoretical teachings and practical applications of the hedge fund industry.
-Guest speakers have come from the world’s top investment firms, including Elliott Associates, Tiger Global, Citadel, Carnegie Corporation, Monticello, Coatue, Paulson & Co., Magnetar and Viking.
+Guest speakers have come from the world's top investment firms, including Elliott Associates, Tiger Global, Citadel, Carnegie Corporation, Monticello, Coatue, Paulson & Co., Magnetar and Viking.

-Publications

 Media

 In 2012, Dias launched Reboot Illinois, a news website and social media platform focused on Illinois politics, with over 650,000 monthly page views.
 During Dias’ ownership, Reboot Illinois was the recipient of multiple journalism awards.
 She sold her interest in the site to AFK Media Group in 2016.

 Personal life

 Dias was born in France to a Franco-Argentine father and Franco-German mother.
 She married hedge fund manager Kenneth Griffin in 2003.
 In 2015, Griffin and Dias divorced.
 The couple has joint custody over their three children.
+As of 2023, both Griffin and Dias live in Miami, Florida, after moving their business operations from Chicago.

 Dias is a Republican, and has donated to campaign funds for various candidates.
+During the 2022 midterms, Dias and Griffin donated $48 million to Republican groups.

 Awards

 Dias has been named as one of the most powerful women in finance by multiple publications, including U.S. Banker, and The Hedge Fund Journal.
 In 2006, she was featured in Crain's Chicago Business' "40 Under 40" list and Institutional Investor's "20 Rising Stars of Hedge Funds".
-She won the Harvard Club of Chicago's Annual Alumni Award in 2010.
+Dias won the Harvard Club of Chicago's Annual Alumni Award in 2010.